India has developed proactive defence policy: Amit Shah

 Union Home Minister Amit Shah on Sunday said the country has zero tolerance towards terrorism and has developed a "proactive" defence policy under the leadership of Prime Minister Narendra Modi Shah also said that India has now joined the league of countries like the US and Israel that can carry out surgical strikes.

 "We have zero tolerance towards terrorism.
 India had no proactive defence policy.
-Now, after Modiji became the PM, we have developed a proactive defence policy segregated from the foreign policy," he said in Rajarhat after inaugurating the 29 Special Composite Group complex of the National Security Guard (NSG) Shah said the NSG is a globally recognised counter-terror force.
+Now, after Modiji became the PM, we have developed a proactive security policy that is distinct from the foreign policy," he said in Rajarhat here after inaugurating the 29 Special Composite Group complex of the National Security Guard (NSG) Shah said the NSG is a globally recognised counter-terror force.

 "India did not carry out any attack on its own in 10,000 years of history.
 But if one enters our soil and dares to attack our citizens and jawans, we will give them a befitting reply," he said The home minister said the central government is working on a policy to improve the "housing satisfaction ratio" to enable jawans to stay with their families for at least 100 days in a year.